EXE201-BeanJournal/Bean-Journal-Admin/README.md

 ## Components

-Bean Journal Admin is a pre-designed starting point for building a web-based dashboard using React.js and Tailwind CSS for bean journaling.
-The template includes:
+Bean Journal Admin is a web-based dashboard using React.js and Tailwind CSS for bean journaling.
+The dashboard includes:

 - Sophisticated and accessible sidebar
 - Data visualization components